 Where ‘[ID_NUMBER]’ is replaced with the ID of your site in Piwik.

-If you have a problem or something’s not working, leave a comment and I’ll see what I can do to help.
+If you have a problem with Matomo, or something’s not working, leave a comment and I’ll see what I can do to help.
 Thanks.